 Essential consumer rights?

-One example can be the clash between the European notion of ‘good faith’ and the UK national perception of the concept.
+One example can be the clash between the European notion of ‘good faith’ and the UK national perception of the concept which may arise after Brexit.
 According to the concept in the UK, parties are free to negotiate between themselves and contract as they desire.
 Good faith is a notion related to open and fair dealing.
 It requires that the contractual terms imposed on customers are to be expressed fully, clearly and in a comprehensive manner.
 They shall contain no concealed pitfalls or traps.
 Importance should also be given to contractual terms that are disadvantageous to the customer.
 What is more, fair dealing requires that a Trader does not deliberately take advantage of the uninformed consumer’s lack of experience and unfamiliarity with the concepts of good faith, fair dealing, equal footing of the parties or the consumer’s weak bargaining position.

 Despite the fact that renowned judges have said that there is nothing new to the concept of fair dealing in English law.
 The United Kingdom has put in a lot of effort to implement the notion.
 Until the 1999 Unfair Terms in Consumer Contracts Regulations, which gave effect to a European Directive, containing a requirement of good faith, a duty of good faith was only implied in certain categories of contract (contracts of employment, contracts between partners or others whose relationship was characterised as a fiduciary one).
 Nowadays, nevertheless, all consumers are protected by the notion of good faith in all their consumer contracts with Traders (for both goods and services).